friends at santa monica statebeach park

 What is a must-see in Santa Monica?

 Additionally, if you’re interested in exploring more of Santa Monica’s cultural scene, don’t miss the furthest inland neighborhood known as Mid-City.
 This is the arts and entertainment hub of Santa Monica, and is home to a number of the largest entertainment companies.
-Mid-City also is where you’ll find one of the largest contemporary art collections in Los Angeles, Bergamot Station, which was formerly a railroad station but now houses a plethora of different art galleries.
+Similarly, Mid-City is where you’ll find one of the largest contemporary art collections in Los Angeles, Bergamot Station, which was formerly a railroad station but now houses a plethora of different art galleries.
 It’s a must-visit destination for art enthusiasts and those looking to experience the creative side of Santa Monica.

 What area of Santa Monica is walkable?